GowthamS07/Railway_Chatbot/README.md

 ---

 ### data
- - This folder consists of the training data, It is the collection of possible dialogues so as to train the RASA NLU with the intent and the entities in the context/sentence that a user provides.
+ - This folder consists of the training data `data.json` , It is the collection of possible dialogues so as to train the RASA NLU with the intent and the entities in the context/sentence that a user provides.

  - The old versions of RASA were using `.json` file format and the newer versions use `.md` format but since to train this high level model I used `.json` format because I utilized the convinience of `npm trainer`, it uses GUI to get the context, Intent and entities from the developer and add it to the file.